A "strategy" is simply a plan of action or a method designed to achieve an overall mission.

 We call ours 3-4-M.

-Three families form a micro-community to share their lives.
-They gather as a group at least once a week for discipleship, prayer, service, and worship.
+Three to four families form a micro-community to share their lives.
+They gather as a group at least once a week for to develop community, foster discipleship, and share mission.
+The gatherings are designed to create an atmosphere where discipleship, prayer, service, and worship can occur in the context of deep, authentic community.
 Throughout the week–between group gatherings–this micro-community shares life by calling, texting, and emailing each other.
 They check in on social media, too, to keep tabs on how one another are doing day-in and day-out.
 They get together for coffee, attend each others' kids' sporting and school events, do volunteer work together, etc. This is the very essence of missional community.

 34M: Do it Again!